Our Music Instructors

 Guitar Teacher

-Beginning on accordion at age 4, then switching to guitar at age 11, music has always been a part of John’s life.
-Over the years he’s had the opportunity to study with great guitar players such as George Benson, Joe Pass, and Andre Segovia.
-He has extensive education in music theory, arranging and orchestration, and has over 30 years of experience in teaching.
+Beginning on accordion at age 4, then switching to guitar at age 11, (due to hearing the Beatles for the first time) and has been playing guitar ever since.
+Over the years he’s had the opportunity to study with great guitar players such as George Benson, Joe Pass, Charlie Byrd, and Andre Segovia.
+He has extensive education in music theory, arranging and orchestration, and has over 40 years of experience in teaching.
+He has written scores for TV and film and performed in many venues in and out of the country.

 Joey Carmon